manifold-systems/manifold/docs/manifold-templates.md

 # Basic Syntax #

-As with JSPs, Manifold Templates consist of regular textual content with various scriptlets and directives interspersed in that content.
+As with most template engines, a ManTL consist of regular textual content with various scriptlets and directives interspersed in that content.

 <a id="statements" class="toc_anchor"></a>

 ## Statements ##

-Statements are similar to JSP scriptlets: they can contain any number of Java language statements, including variable or method declarations.
+ManTL Statements can contain any number of Java language statements, including variable or method declarations.

 The syntax of a statement is as follows:
 ```jsp